WillemOuwerkerk/noForth-T-for-the-RP2040/README.md

 noForth t for the RP2040 sources and examples.
 There will be more examples.
 The UF2 versions with library are already quite complete!

-<br>These sources are here to document noForth t, and the hardware examples are there to learn how to use the the RP2040.
+These sources are here to document noForth t, and the hardware examples are there to learn how to use the the RP2040.
 All code should run on noForth t for the RP2040 solo & duo from version 251010 onwards.
 More info on noForth, click the link below.

 <p align="center">